The 8 Best Ghanaian Songs of the Month

 Featuring Sarkodie, Medikal, Kojey Radical, B4Bonah, E.L and more

-Here are the best tracks that came out of the buzzing Ghanascene in April.
+Here are the best tracks that came out of the buzzing Ghana scene in June.

 Sarkodie 'Alpha' EP